Perspective | ‘It is terrifying to face the reality that people with a full-time job have to have a home inside a tent’

-Before moving to Washington, D.C., to work at The Post, I lived and worked in Seattle.
+Before moving to Washington, D.C., to work at The Washington Post, I lived and worked in Seattle.
 I had moved there from New York.
-I had never been anywhere near Seattle or the Pacific Northwest until I boarded a flight in New York and landed at Seattle’s SeaTac airport the evening before I would begin my new job.
+I had never been anywhere near Seattle or the Pacific Northwest until I boarded a flight in New York and landed at the Seattle-Tacoma International Airport the evening before I would begin my new job.
 When I arrived, it was already dark and so I had no idea what anything looked like.
 It was only after I woke up the next morning and walked to work that I started to become familiar with my surroundings.

 The first thing that stood out to me about my new home was the breathtaking beauty of the city.
 There’s a good reason that Seattle is dubbed the “Emerald City.”
 If you are a fan of temperate climates, bountiful greenery and proximity to water, the city is paradise.
 By the time I (and my now wife) left, I lived on top of a hill and could walk to multiple gorgeous parks where I could melt away from the city.
 But any route I’d take back home would also take me to a vast array of eateries, bars and quirky shops.